AhrenFullStop/Battle-2D-eath/docs/Technical Roadmap Tracker.md

 - [] Map Creation: consider swapping out rocks and trees for png's (maybe some color tweaks allowed) rather than transparent geometry.
 - [] Player stats: player stats on the start screen (when you click and open your xp card) are too closely bundled together the text is too tight. add some madding to make it much nicer.
 - [] Gameplay: Sometimes I get instant death from bot damage hit.
 It may be the bomb type.
 Is bot damage the same as ours?
 - [] Weapon - Bomb: Right now the bomb weapon is acting just like a spear, shooting down a straight line.
 However what we want is for the bomb to "land" where the player is aiming and then cause area damage around that landing spot.
-The visuals need to communicate this;
+The visuals need to communicate this:
   - Arc for aim render to illustrate its a "thrown" weapon.
   - Visual "explosion" when bomb detonates (see ground slam ability damage indicator)
   - This damage indicator should be rendered for all players